 Manchester Airport is the third busiest airport in the United Kingdom, servicing 1.7 million passengers a month.
 This means there’s plenty to entertain and help you relax before your flight.
 Each of the three terminals at the airport has many eateries and coffee shops.
 These include: Burger King, Starbucks (Terminal 1 only), Caffe Nero (Terminals 2 & 3), and many other restaurants, coffee shops and bars.

-For shoppers, there’s also plenty of stores, such as: WHSmith, Boots, Monsoon, Dixons Travel and many more.
-There’s also a duty-free store after security in all terminals, containing spirits, confectionary, souvenirs, and many other products.
+For shoppers, there’s also plenty of stores, such as WHSmith, Boots, Monsoon, Dixons Travel and many more.
+There’s also a duty-free store after security in all terminals, containing spirits, confectionery, souvenirs, and many other products.

 To find the check-in gates, you will need to walk along the Skylink connection to your designated terminal.
 Note: Terminals 1 & 3 are located within the same building as each other.

 If you’re planning a holiday in Europe, then why not take the train for a memorable experience?
 You can use Trainline to book cheap fares to major European cities such as Paris, Amsterdam, Madrid, Brussels, Barcelona and Rome.